mauno-j-ronkko/sharkC64/docs/language/expressions/arrays.md

 during compile time.
 Therefore, a similar expression `data[$12]` will not compile, if the length of a byte array `data` is only `$10` bytes.

-The length of an array can be obtained also by using `(.length)` unary operator.
+The length of an array can be obtained also by using `(array.size)` unary operator.
 The returned length of an array is either of type `byte` or of type `word` depending on the returned value.
-As an example, `(.length)data` returns the length of a byte array called `data`, which for the declaration example above would thus return `$10`.
+As an example, `(array.size)data` returns the length of a byte array called `data`, which for the declaration example above would thus return `$10`.